 What many people don’t know is that Lidar is also at work in the newest smartphones and other automated devices like robot vacuum cleaners, which use Lidar to scan the environment and maneuver through a room.

 Lidar is also widely used for measurement and imaging in an array of scientific disciplines, including oceanography, archaeology, forestry, seismology, robotics and atmospheric physics.
-It’s no wonder that Lidar technology stocks are attracting investor interest.
+For that reason, some lidar technology stocks attract investor interest.

 The Advantages of Lidar